Editor's note: This story was updated in November 2020

 When you walk into the dining area on Unit 5AB at the Edmonton General Continuing Care Centre, the brightly painted walls quickly stand out.
 Each one features a different colour: orange, green and yellow — not the tones you might expect in a healthcare setting.

 “Each wall is a different colour.
-It’s kind of wild,” says Sue Stein, whose husband, Dick, lives on the unit.
+It’s kind of wild,” says Sue Stein, whose husband, Dick, lived on the unit until he passed away on Nov.
+3, 2020.
 “An interior designer didn’t do it, but it’s charming, really.
 I’m kind of traditional, so it was out of my experience, but it turned out really well.”

 The eye-catching decor is the result of consultation with residents, along with input from staff and family members like Sue.
 It’s one example of an approach adopted by Covenant continuing care sites across Alberta that aims to offer residents more personal choice.
 And in the case of the multicoloured dining room, there’s evidence to back up the residents’ choice, too.